LearnOnDemandSystems/docs/lod/lod-api/lod-api-get-or-create-class.md

 ## Example Usage

-Imagine… Your organization has a key of 1234567890.
-A class must be created with the following data:
+Imagine… A class must be created with the following data:

 - ID (in your system): 4449999
 - Name: "Sample Class"